 The New Children’s Museum is located in downtown San Diego and opened its doors in 1999.
 The museum was designed to be interactive and has themed exhibits, events, programs, workshops, and camps.
 There are also themed birthday parties and field trips available for children of all ages!

-The New Children’s Museum is a wonderful place for kids to learn about art through play-based activities that encourage creativity and expression of their own ideas.
+The New Children’s Museum is a wonderful place for kids to learn about art through play-based activities that encourage creativity and the expression of their own ideas.

 27. Soar over Temecula’s wineries in a hot air balloon